 How Does Ransomware Work?

 In most cases, ransomware spreads through spam and phishing emails, malicious attachments, or compromised websites, though every strain has its unique attack vector.
-Other forms of ransomware attacks target vulnerabilities in Microsoft’s Server Message Block and Remote Desktop Protocol, bypassing many of the endpoint security protocols companies deploy.
+Other ransomware attacks target vulnerabilities in Microsoft’s Server Message Block and Remote Desktop Protocol, bypassing many of the endpoint security protocols companies deploy.
 However, considering 92% of malware is delivered by email, per Verizon’s 2018 Data Breach Investigations Report, organizations should prioritize cybersecurity training to ensure their employees understand the risks.

 5 Steps for Recovering Your Data Without Paying a Ransom